demon36/plebspot/readme.md

 #### what is this ?
-quick and dirty blogging SofTwArE written on a hurry
+markdown blogging utility written on a hurry

 #### rationale ?
-write and manage content in markdown with minimal effort/footprint/cpu-cycles/interaction wizza cumba-yotar
+write and manage content in markdown with minimal effort/footprint/cpu-cycles/interaction with computer

 #### how to build ?
 - do a recursive clone and change dir